Ravjot03/Ravjot-Singh/README.md

 - **Description**: Built a language translation tool using few-shot learning with LangChain and Hugging Face models.
 - **Languages Used**: Python
 - **Technologies**: LangChain, Hugging Face Transformers

 ---

-## 📅 Current Focus

-I am currently focusing on improving my **model explainability** skills and building more **predictive models** for various industries.
-I'm also exploring **large language models** (LLMs) for natural language generation and AI-powered applications.

----